 For the fourteenth row, you can add Elemental Mastery bonuses such as bonuses from Sucrose’s and Albedo’s passive talents or Instructor 4 piece set effect.

-On the fifteenth to eighteenth row, this is where your character’s damage will be shown.
+On the sixteenth to nineteenth row, this is where your character’s damage will be shown.
 Normal damage means the damage that fails to crit.
 Critical damage is the critical damage, and Average damage is the average damage based on your character’s critical rate and critical damage calculated.
 Average damage is the accurate representation of the strength of your character’s attack.
 For example you can have like 10% Crit rate but 300% Crit damage, the Critical damage will be very high but it will only appear like once in a year, so the Average damage will be closer to the Normal damage.
 Reaction damage is the reaction damage based on the twelfth row you select earlier.
 Note that Electrocharged damage triggers twice of what is shown, but our calc already automatically calc those extra tick so you don’t have to worry about it.

 On the last row, this is where you put your attack duration, to get the actual DPS number by dividing the total damage to the total duration of your attacks.
 You can use a stopwatch to count on how long your character performs certain attack or attack sequences and you can put that number in this row.
 For example, if your claymore character performs 5 hits combo in a 4 seconds duration, then you must put 4s on this row and sum up all those 5 hit multipliers and put it on the multiplier row, to get the accurate DPS of that said character.
 Also make sure you deactivate other columns that are not in use by setting it to None, to get the correct DPS of the active columns only.